Richard Beard is Castle Combe Racing Club's Marshal Secretary responsible for:

 Attendees are split into groups depending on the level of experience and/or discipline:

-During the day various sessions cover the various skills with MSA recommended material including:
+During the day various sessions cover the various skills with Motorsport UK recommended material including: